 Ah...the joy we get from surrounding ourselves with beautiful things!
 In the Muslim tradition, there is a saying “Allah is Beautiful and Loves Beauty”.

 My love of clothes and all things creative goes back to my earliest memories.

 As a little girl, I remember mom bent over the sewing machine late into the night.
 Rummaging through her sewing basket was an exciting activity, stealing scraps of brightly colored fabric, unraveling spools of thread.
 Every scrap and every spool was so full of possibility.

 Age eight, I created my first collection of bedazzled fashions for my doll.
 An elaborate doll wedding followed, complete with a full trousseau and hand-made jewelry.

 When I was ten, dad moved us to Yemen from our native Pakistan.
 Mom’s sewing machine went along.
 We lived in a noisy apartment building where mom became resident seamstress, creating couture fashions for aspiring fashionistas who’d bring pictures cut out from the latest Egyptian fashion magazines.
 I was enlisted as her trusty assistant, going along to the local souq in Taiz to buy fabric by weight, untangled out of huge mounds lying on the ground.

-Though electricity was spotty, our apartment overlooked a graveyard and flooded when it rained, this was such a happy time.
+Though electricity was spotty and our apartment flooded when it rained, this was such a happy time.
 My siblings and I picked up Arabic and love for Yemeni culture.
 We attended the American school, where we were probably the only kids (proudly) wearing home-sewn uniforms.